AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to keep private photos private, useful, and realistic" belongs in the blog because it explains the decision before the download.
-For "How to keep private photos private, useful, and realistic", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
-This article gives context for "How to keep private photos private, useful, and realistic", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Private workflow: private photos" belongs in the blog because it explains the decision before the download.
+For "Private workflow: private photos", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
+This article gives context for "Private workflow: private photos", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway